 top of page

-The Silver / Metal Collection
+The Silver Collection

 Seal Stamps in Metal and Silver, Including Examples Dating to the 17th Century